New students must submit proof of COVID-19 vaccination by July 1 in order to register for classes.

 Experts explain that our growing interest in the end of the world exponentially increases with present-moment anxieties brought on by war, economic depression, and natural disasters.
 Some say we find comfort in observing people in unfortunate circumstances.
-Others say it gives people faith for the future.
+Others say it gives people faith in the future.

 Putting aside (with difficulty) our “Walking Dead” viewing plans, pausing our Netflix streaming of “Armageddon,” and bookmarking our Kindles mid-Hunger Games read, we decided to dig further into the topic of dystopia and its magnetic pull on our communal psyche.

 Convening a panel of distinguished Whittier faculty from disparate disciplines, we explored present society’s near-obsession with the end of things--from how this theme is made manifest in their particular areas of study, why the sudden uptick in popular fascination, why it so strongly appeals to adolescents and teenagers, and how fictitious dystopias either help—or harm—us as a society.